QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 }
 ```

-In you AndroidManifest.xml, look for the tag "application", and add an attribute "android:name" pointing to your newly create file.
+In your AndroidManifest.xml, look for the tag "application", and add an attribute "android:name" pointing to your newly created file.

 ```
 <application